-- 1. Set SMART goals
+- Set SMART goals

-- 2. Delay gratification
+- Delay gratification

-- 3. Write down your 'why' when asking yourself what it would mean to you to achieve your goal.
-This allows you to uncover and provide you with further motivation
+- Write down your 'why' when asking yourself what it would mean to you to achieve your goal.
+This allows you to uncover and provide you with further motivation.

-- 4. Research and consult for assistance
+- Research and consult for assistance

-- 5. Strive for progress, not perfection
+- Strive for progress, not perfection

-- 6. Have positive affirmations all around you
+- Have positive affirmations all around you

-- 7. Review, it is important to see where you have gone wrong in the past to avoid similar actions in the future.
-This is a great motivator to see how much you have improved and how far you have come and often you will be pleasantly surprised.
+- Review, it is important to see where you have gone wrong in the past to avoid similar

+actions in the future.
+This is a great motivator to see how much you have improved and

+how far you have come, and often you will be pleasantly surprised.

-For more tips on motivation, click here
+For more tips on motivation, click here.

-"Every mountain top is within reach if you just keep climbing."
-Barry Finlay
+Quote by Barry Finlay: "Every mountain top is within reach if you just keep climbing."